jimthedev/emoticons2emojis/README.md

 8. That's it, it should start the process of importing your emoticons into slack.

 ## Restrictions / Cautions
+- Slack limits emojis to 64kb.
+If you have Hipchat gifs that are over 64kb, they will fail to upload but you will not get an error.

-- Only works with v2.
+- Only works with hipchat api v2.
-- I've only used it once, but it worked
+- I've only used it once, but it worked. :D
 - If you want more than 1000 emoticons imported then this won't handle it. (though you can edit the code to make it work)
-- No tests because I'm th worst.
+- No tests because I'm the actual worst.
 - No idea how this would work on windows.
 Only tried it on osx yosemite.
 - Only tried it on Node 4.2.1 with Npm 3.
 Good luck with other versions.